 Born in December 26th, 1997.
 Started first piano lessons with Aytaj Rizaguliyeva when he is 5.
 In 2008, he was accepted by Prof. Meral Yapali for her piano class, going through Istanbul State University Conservatory School’s placement exam.
 In the same year he earned “The Promising Pianist” award in KASDAV events, organized by Municipality of Kadikoy, Istanbul...

-Born in December 26th, 1997.
-Started first piano lessons with Aytaj Rizaguliyeva when he is 5.
+Ferhat Can Büyük was born in December 26th, 1997.
+He started first piano lessons with Aytaj Rizaguliyeva when he was 5.
 In 2008, he was accepted by Prof. Meral Yapali for her piano class, going through Istanbul State University Conservatory School’s placement exam.
 In the same year he earned “The Promising Pianist” award in KASDAV events, organized by Municipality of Kadikoy, Istanbul.

 Young piano artist who presented his first performance when he was 6 in Marmara University Concert Hall, also performed his first concerto when he was 15, in accompany with Istanbul State Symphonie Orchestra conducted by Chef Antonio Pirolli.
 He performed in many other concerts and recitals both domestic and international.